 On 14 December 1918, the United Kingdom held its first general election since December 1910.
 It was a historic election due to the passing of the Representation of the People Act 1918, which tripled the size of the electorate.
 All men over the age of 21 (19 if they had, or were currently serving in the armed forces) and women over the age of 30, had the right to vote.
 However, there was a problem in that there were large numbers of men and a smaller number of women who were serving overseas and therefore had to register in order to vote.
 Soldiers could register themselves or be registered by a family member.
-Canvassing was also undertaken, especially when information had not been provided or was incorrect.
+Canvassing was also undertaken, especially when information had not been provided or was found to be incorrect.
 The Aberdeen Journal reported on 20 June 1918:

 In the county districts the inspectors of poor of the different parishes made a house-to-house canvass in cases where the schedules had not been returned, and advised those who wished guidance as to the filling up of the forms.

 Despite war ending in November 1918, many soldiers continued to serve overseas, especially in the Germany, India or the Middle East.
 Fortunately, this meant that absent voters lists were created after the war and you’ll find the period between 1919 and 1921 to be the most useful for researching First World War soldiers.
 Unfortunately, many of these lists have been destroyed and others are held in local archives and difficult to access.
 In 1920, the British Army changed its numbering system with unique army numbers replacing regimental numbers.
 I have a page explaining what army numbers were on my Second World War website.

 Why Absent Voters Lists can be Crucial

-The second reason that absent voters lists can be crucial is if you are researching a soldier who served in a Corps of the British Army (Royal Engineers, Army Service Corps etc.) and no information has survived regarding the exact unit a soldier was serving with.
+The second reason that absent voters lists can be crucial is if you are researching a soldier who served in a Corps of the British Army (Royal Engineers, Royal Army Service Corps, Royal Artillery etc.) and no information has survived regarding the exact unit a soldier was serving with.
 Medals records, which are often the only surviving documents for a soldier’s service usually don’t record the exact unit/s they served with abroad.
 For example, during the First World War, there were hundreds of field ambulances, mobile medical units of the Royal Army Medical Corps operating on the Western Front alone.
 The medal index cards and medal rolls for these soldiers will probably just record Royal Army Medical Corps, unless they qualified for the 1914 Star, which doesn’t help you trace their movements.
-Absent voters lists will often record the exact unit a man was serving when he registered.
+Absent voters lists will often record the exact unit a man was serving in when he registered.
 However, just because a soldier was serving with a unit when he registered to vote doesn’t mean he started his service with that unit as soldiers frequently moved.